programmer1o1/Terminal-Tetris/README.md

 # Terminal-Tetris
 Tetris which runs on console application.
+Made by me.
+Used AI a little bit.

 # Playing
 Open up your favorite terminal and do `./tetris` or `tetris.exe` if on Windows and there you go.